 During my time as a committee member I have thoroughly enjoyed working as part of a team, sharing ideas and working with staff as well as other members to influence strategy and make decisions that benefit staff and pupils alike.

 To me, TDA’s openness and ability to embrace, so fully, all pupils, irrespective of their background, culture or ability sets it apart from other schools.
 Its ethos and aims are about supporting and guiding every child, from 7 to 18, to be the best they can, to achieve their goals and to push beyond them.

 I would like to see TDA become the “go to” school for the city of Peterborough; every parents’ first choice of school on their application for their child’s secondary education.

-I became a governor of Thomas Deacon Academy in September 2014 with very little prior experience of education other than as parent - I had enjoyed a successful career building a global management consultancy.
+I became an Academy Committee member at Thomas Deacon Academy in September 2014 with very little prior experience of education other than as parent - I had enjoyed a successful career building a global management consultancy.

 Being a Governor, the thing I enjoy most is working with the teachers and being inspired by their dedication and commitment to doing the best for every student, no matter what their starting point.